wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In other words, each memory event object only carries information for one hop, from the source to the destination (which correspond to the `src_` and `dst_` fields).

+Member function `setResponse()` of `class MemEventBase` provides a handy shortcut for setting the fields of a response message, given an existing event object as the request, the command of which must be of a request type in order for this function to work properly (this prerequisite is not checked, though).
+The function simply sets the new message's next hop of destination as the given message's source, and sets the source as the destination, meaning that the response message is intended to be sent backwards to the exact same sender of the given message.
+The `responseToID_` field is also set as the unique global ID of the request event, such that the receiving end can match the response with the request.

 ## The Hierarchy Interface